eduardomota/afterglowytJS/readme.md

 ## What does what

-`video.php` - Requests fresh raw sources `<source src="..." type="...">` for your video tag, this only uses a single GET parameter `code` that corresponds to the yt video id,
+`video.php` - Requests fresh raw sources `<source src="..." type="...">` for your video tag, this only uses a single GET parameter `code` that corresponds to the yt video id.

 `vconfig.php` - Proxy configuration where you are able set which videos are allowed to request for in the `$videos` array.